ddttom/pim/docs/projectstate.md

 - Security hardening
 - Documentation updates

 Note: The project maintains its focus on simplicity and performance through modern JavaScript and CSS, avoiding TypeScript and complex build requirements.
+For complete requirements, see [Product Requirements](../docs/prd.md).